-Import the easy life of the tropics to your backyard or home by building a tiki bar.
+Import the easy life of the islands to your backyard or home by building a tropical bar.
 You'll have no shortage of friends when they find that your house is the ultimate destination for tropical drinks under palm fronds, beach parties, and luaus.

-Tiki bars are fun to build and to furnish.
-Tiki bars begin with a basic box and a roof, and they are more about the joy of sourcing and adding decorations—bamboo, palm fronds, thatch, rattan, and even custom signage—than about fancy woodworking and big-ticket building materials.
-When construction is complete, have fun pairing up your tiki bar with bar stools and then fire up the tiki-style torches.
+Tropical bars are fun to both build and furnish.
+They begin with a basic box and a roof, and are more about the joy of sourcing and adding decorations—bamboo, palm fronds, thatch, rattan, and even custom signage—than about fancy woodworking and big-ticket building materials.
+When construction is complete, have fun pairing up your bar with bar stools and then fire up the outdoor torches.

-This tiki bar is 42 inches high, five feet wide across the front, and 30 inches deep.
-This bar is purposely designed to use low-cost materials for the lower section since bamboo, thatch, and other decorative items can be costly.
+This bar is 42-inches high, 5-feet wide across the front, and 30-inches deep.
+It is purposely designed to use low-cost materials for the lower section since bamboo, thatch, and other decorative items can be costly.

 Equipment / Tools

 - Staple gun

 - Speed Square